Creatures of the Night: Composition and recording

 Speaking to Record Mirror in 1982, Stanley explained the album title as "Basically, we feel that everybody is a creature of the night.
 We're all less inhibited and we're all vampires.
 The night makes people feel free and then by the cold light of dawn we crawl home to our coffins to behave like normal people during the day."

 Artwork

 It has been speculated that the original 1982 cover was modeled after the 1979 children's book, I Can Read About Creatures of the Night.
-In the early days of KISS 1972-73, there was a band on the same New York circuit by the name of "Creatures of the Dark" the members dressed as characters from the Universal Monster Film Series; Dracula, Wolfman, Frankenstein's Monster and the Mummy.

 Three official variations on the album artwork exist: the 1982 original issue; the 1985 reissue, featuring Stanley, Carr, Gene Simmons, and then-current guitarist Bruce Kulick—who did not play on the album—all without make-up; and the 1997 remastered version (same photo as the original, but with minor variations in the logo and lettering).
 There is also a bootlegged LP that claims to be a Brazilian promo version that features Vincent in make-up airbrushed over Frehley.